MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-release-notes.md

    Currently there is no way to preview files larger than 30 MB in Azure Data Studio.

+- Configuration changes to HDFS that involve changes to hdfs-site.xml are not supported.

 #### Security

 - The SA_PASSWORD is part of the environment and discoverable (for example in a cord dump file).
 You must reset the SA_PASSWORD on the master instance after deployment.
-This is not a bug but an important security step.
+This is not a bug but a security step.
+For more information on how to change the SA_PASSWORD in a Linux container, see [Change the SA password](../linux/quickstart-install-connect-docker.md#sapassword).

 - AKS logs may contain SA password for big data cluster deployments.